Sean-Dickey-thycotic-com/ssi-docs/sailpoint/identitynow/config/index.md

 1. Download the install file onto your server.
 1. Execute the file.
-1. Clock on the __standard__ option for the install.
+1. Click on the __standard__ option for the install.

    ![install](images/81efde09c93254b5e9bde90699b6859d.png)
-1. For the Standard option provide a name for the Application/Website on the server.
+1. For the Standard option provide a name for the __Application/Website__ on the server.

    ![application/website](images/48f733563a94eb2855d14437e4e517f4.png)
 1. Click on __Accept the License Agreement__ statement.

    ![License Agreement](images/693323d66974a9754878b8d34d810e1e.png)
-1. Provide a file location to place the application files.
+1. Provide a __file location__ to place the application files.

    ![application files](images/ea6b466431918cdaac0354f535c58aa8.png)
 1. Click __install__, and complete the installation.